Find out if a road is publicly maintained

 Partial length publicly maintained

-If the result states that the road in question has 'partial length publicly maintained' and you would like further details, please write (including a plan) to:
+If the result states that the road in question has 'partial length publicly maintained' or any of the above 'Error messages' or unknown and you would like further details, in the first instance please email:

 If you are a landowner and are unsure which section of a road you are responsible for you can: